 Of course, if you find availability on the AA website and then want to use your Qantas Points for a booking, you will have to re-confirm availability on the Qantas website and then book through there.

-If you’re looking to Qantas or other oneworld airline programs such as Asia Miles, another useful site is British Airways Executive Club.
+If you’re looking at Qantas or other oneworld airline programs such as Asia Miles, another useful site is British Airways Executive Club.
 It shows availability for almost all oneworld airlines, including the actual number of reward seats left!